 By Megan Hale.
 Last Updated 15th December 2022.
 When considering making a claim for personal injury, it’s important to be aware of what you could gain from engaging in the process.
-In this guide, you can find examples of slip and fall compensation amounts.
+In this guide, you can learn how a slip, trip and fall compensation calculator could help you.

 Did you suffer an injury in a slip, trip or fall accident?
 Did this accident happen because someone breached their duty of care towards you?
 If so, you may be able to claim.